Eimaen/MusixmatchClientLib/README.md

 *I apologize for such a long story.*
 In any case, you can get points for free without destroying the database of lyrics.
-I do not recommend doing this, because it is against the rules for using Musixmatch, however, if you don’t care what the paragraph above says, at least make sure you don’t do it:
+I do not recommend doing this, because it is against the rules for using Musixmatch, however, if you don’t care what the paragraph above says, at least make sure you don’t do the following:
 - Don't write bots to translate lyrics *(machine-translated texts are just awful)*
 - Don't write bots to recognize lyrics *(STT is shit when used with songs)*
 - Don't write bots to sync lyrics *(as above, STT is a bad idea)*